digicatapult/sqnc-hyproof-client/demo/hyproof-demo.md

 - Emma the Energy Supplier calculates the embodied CO2 (eCO2)
 - Emma the Energy Supplier adds the eCO2 to the certificate
 - The system now issues the final certificate

-One further workflow can be demonstrated for Reginald the Regulator:

-- Reginald the Regulator reviews and revokes a certificate

 ### 1. Heidi the Hydrogen Producer initialises a certificate